-The aim of this course is to broaden the experience of students by asking expert guest lecturers to discuss real-world issues which are of current interest to the computer community.
-The course title has changed from "Additional Topics" to "Topical Issues" in 2010-11 for clarity only: the substance of the course remains the same.
+The aim of this course is to broaden the experience of students by exposing them to real-world issues which are of current interest to the computer community.
+Expert guest lecturers will be used wherever possible to give an external (industrial/commercial) view.
+The course title changed from "Additional Topics" to "Topical Issues" in 2010-11 for clarity only: the substance of the course remains the same.
+To remain topical, the exact syllabus is confirmed over the Lent term.